 Ingredients for Shrimp Scampi

-- Garlic: Fresh minced garlic is crucial for providing that signature aromatic flavor.
+- Garlic: Fresh minced garlic gives that strong flavor.

-- Olive Oil & Butter: A blend of both ensures a rich sauce—olive oil adds fruitiness while butter contributes creaminess.
+- Olive Oil & Butter: Using both adds fruitiness and creaminess.

-- White Wine: A dry white wine enhances the sauce’s flavor and adds a gentle acidity.
+- White Wine: A dry white wine adds mild acidity.

-- Parsley: Chopped fresh parsley provides a fresh herbal note and a pop of color.
+- Parsley: Chopped fresh parsley for color and a fresh taste.

 Step-by-Step Shrimp Scampi Recipe